top of page

 Jivamukti Yoga is a path to enlightenment through compassion for all beings.

 It is one of the nine internationally recognised yoga methods.
 Jivamukti Yoga is a relatively modern school, co-founded by New Yorkers David Life and Sharon Gannon in 1984.
-However, Jivamukti Yoga has deep roots in the rigorous classical Ashtanga Yoga method.
+However, Jivamukti Yoga has deep roots in the ancient Indian, rigorous classical Ashtanga Yoga method.

 We recognise the radical teachings of Swami Nirmalananda, affectionately known as the “anarchist swarmi”, and Sanskrit Master Shri Brahmananda Sarasvati, both of whom David and Sharon received direct teachings from in the 1980's.